 What is Filtered Sound Training (FST)?

-FST is the Bérard Auditory Integration Training (AIT) method, delivered from a computer or tablet.
-This is a method that uses music to re-train listening skills by filtering the sound in a specialised way.
+FST is a method that uses music to re-train listening skills by filtering the sound in a specialised way.
 FST is offered in a personalised package of 20 half-hour sessions.
 These sessions are done twice a day consecutively for 10 days.
 Changes that occur in listening and learning are seen over the period of 4 months following FST.
 FST/AIT is a non-medical approach that often has far-reaching benefits.

 Contact us today to find out how